 My husband became hooked on almond milk make ahead smoothies last year, after we bought a high-speed blender.
 He drinks one every single morning.
 I am thrilled about this because there was a time not so long ago when he would never dream of eating fruits or vegetables.
 He has graduated from straight fruit to fruits and vegetables.
 Now, I can even get him to drink chia seed in his smoothies.
 We have come a long way.

 Yes, you can freeze the smoothies in any type of freezer-safe container that you like.
 I use 2 cup mason jars.
 If you want to use glass containers, just be sure that they are made of tempered glass.
 Otherwise, it may crack as it goes from the freezer to room temperature.

 Also, when you pour the smoothie into the jars, leave some room at the top.
 Otherwise, when the frozen smoothies expand, the glass can break.

 How long can a smoothie last in the freezer?
 Smoothies can be kept in the freezer for up to 3 months.

 One day, I got the idea to make a big batch of smoothies and then individually freeze them.
 I didn’t know if it would work, or if they would still be good after they thawed, but they are.

 Wes pulls one out of the freezer when he wakes up, leaves it on the counter, goes for a run, gets dressed, and hops into the car for a good DC commute.
 By that time, it has begun to thaw, and he drinks it on his way to work.
-This has made the mornings just a little easier.
-Less clean up, easy to grab and go.
+The pre-made smoothies make our mornings just a little easier.
+There is less to clean up.
+Plus, they are easy to grab and go.

 These smoothies are also great to pack in your child’s lunchbox.
 By lunchtime, the smoothie should be thawed enough for them to drink.
 A nice change from the normal peanut butter and jelly.